Cold Nose Investigators®

 When you know you are in grave danger and others see it too

 but it's ignored by law enforcement and the judicial system, they were also duped by the abuser.

-The abuser - stalker has manipulated the system so they are protected and they don't lose their credentials.
+The abuser - stalker has manipulated the system so they are protected and they don't lose their law enforcement credentials and paramedic credentials.

 From a blog - Survivors of Malignant Narcissists

 1. While the abuser appears to be calm, charming and likeable, the victim that he or she has psychologically abused and violated over a period of time may appear emotional, erratic or unhinged due to the effects of trauma.

 Narcissists and those with antisocial traits learn from a very young age to mimic the emotions they need to fulfill their agendas; they present a very innocent, compelling false mask to the world, duping even the most experienced members of law enforcement and the court systems.
 This means they can show displays of empathy, remorse, and pity ploys to convince the court systems that they are the innocent party or that they acted out of intentions that were not entirely malicious.

 Given that malignant narcissists also build harems of supporters that look up to them and enable their behavior, sometimes even going so far as to carry out their dirty work for them, it is no wonder that they are able to also rely on outside support even when they are exposed for their crimes.